-The first garden you’ll encounter is the Hummingbird & Butterfly Garden.
+The first garden you’ll encounter is the Hummingbird and Butterfly Garden.
 Although this is a good area to see hummingbirds and butterflies, birds and butterflies are not limited to this section.
 You will hear birds and spot butterflies throughout the arboretum.

-The 300 species of cacti and succulents in the Cactus & Succulents Garden include saguaros, prickly pears, twisted chollas, barrel cacti, and hedgehogs.
+The 300 species of cacti and succulents in the Cactus and Succulents Garden include saguaros, prickly pears, twisted chollas, barrel cacti, and hedgehogs.
 Cacti produce delicate and intensely colorful flowers that will make a late-spring visit to the arboretum particularly memorable.